vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-14-The "Big 4" Project.md

 <br>

 ### 4. Correlation Tests and Findings

+***Given that an area has two sports teams in different sports, will those teams perform the same within their respective sports?***

 Next, we are going to explore the hypothesis that given that an area has two sports teams in different sports, those teams will perform the same within their respective sports.
 We are going to use a series of paired t-tests (so use ttest_rel) between all pairs of sports.
 Are there any sports where we can reject the null hypothesis?
 Similarly, we will take the average values where a sport has multiple teams in one region.